alex-miller-0/Tor_Crawler/README.md

 # TorCrawler

+> This project is not maintained and was intended mainly for learning purposes.
+Use at your discretion and feel free to fork!

 Requests with IP rotation; TorCrawler is a layer on top of Python's requests module that routes traffic through Tor.

 ![onion routing](https://www.tribler.org/img/anonymity3.png)